chapel-lang/chapel/util/build_configs/README.md

   Provides a CLI for building Chapel binaries in multiple configurations.
   Moved here from CHPL_HOME/util and adapted for this application.

-* setenv-example-*.bash:
+* setenv-example-\*.bash:
   Example setenv script files
-  - setenv-example-1: The simplest tutorial illustrating a trivial Chapel configuration.
-    (With and without Gasnet; Gasnet with two comm substrates)
+  - setenv-example-1: The simplest tutorial illustrating a trivial Chapel configuration (With and without Gasnet; Gasnet with two comm substrates).
   - setenv-example-2: Same trivial Chapel configuration, but a more elaborate scripting style.
-  - setenv-example-3: Realistic Chapel configuration for a Cray-XC.
-    (With and without Cray ugni; Slurm launcher; two target compilers)
+  - setenv-example-3: Realistic Chapel configuration for a Cray-XC (With and without Cray ugni; Slurm launcher; two target compilers).

 * chapel_build.bash:
   Example high-level wrapper script to run a complete build process